Pesse canoe

 The Pesse canoe is the world's oldest-known boat.
 Carbon dating indicates that the boat was constructed during the early Mesolithic period between 8040 BC and 7510 BC.
 It is now in the Drents Museum in Assen, Netherlands.

 Description

 The boat is a dugout-style canoe measuring 298 cm long and 44 cm wide.
-It was formed from a single Scots pine log.
-Marks are present in the cavity, likely formed from flint or antler tools.
+It was made from a single Scots pine log.
+Marks are present in the cavity, likely made by flint or antler tools.

 It was a suitable vehicle for inhabitants who spent much of their time hunting and fishing in a watery landscape of marshes, creeks and lakes.
 This is confirmed by another discovery in the region of the great rivers Maas, Rhine and Waal: graves, dating back to between 5500 and 5000 BC.
 Judging by the food remains near the grave, the group lived on the safe heights of river dunes while using their canoes to catch pike in the river, in addition to using flint arrows to shoot birds while gathering fruits, vegetables and nuts.